niceberginc/agentipy/README.md

 *   **Extensible Design:** Allows developers to create custom protocols and actions.
 *   **Coingecko Integration**: Enhanced with new tooling to explore trending tokens, prices, and new pools
 *   **Streamlined Development:** Provides essential utility functions such as price fetching, balance checks, and transaction confirmation.
+*   **Model Context Protocol (MCP) Support:** Includes a built-in MCP server module and supports integration with dedicated MCP servers (like the agentipy-mcp for Claude Desktop) for standardized AI interaction.

 ## 📦 Installation and Setup